 Artist Statement

 Garr Ugalde is an accomplished sculptor known for his ability to capture history, emotion, and storytelling through his work.
 With a deep appreciation for research and community engagement, he brings historical figures to life in ways that resonate with the public.
-For the Robert Louis Stevenson Public Art Project, Ugalde seeks to portray Stevenson not just as a literary icon, but as the adventurous spirit and master storyteller he was, incorporating elements of his life and connection to St. Helena into the final composition.
+For the Robert Louis Stevenson Public Art Project, Ugalde seeks to portray Stevenson not just as a literary icon, but as the adventurous spirit and master storyteller he was, incorporating elements of his life and connection to Calistoga and Napa Valley into the final composition.

 When working on a site-specific artwork there are many factors to consider.
-One factor with Robert Louis Stevenson was the connection to the community of St. Helena.
-It is purported that he and his new bride, Fanny Osbourne, spent their honeymoon in a bunkhouse of an abandoned mine on Mt.
+One factor with Robert Louis Stevenson was the connection to the community of Calistoga.
+It is purported that he and his new bride, Fanny Osbourne with their beloved setter/spainel mix dog ChuChu, spent their honeymoon in a bunkhouse of an abandoned mine on Mt.
 St. Helena.
 This has also given rise to my consideration that his wife should somehow be included in the final design and sculpture masterwork.

 -Garr Ugalde